XKNX/xknxproject/README.md

 * Group Addresses and their DPT type if set
 * The application programs communication objects, their respective flags and the DPT Type
 * Location information of devices (in which rooms they are)
-  * Room function from ETS 6 projects
+* Functions assigned to rooms

 Caution: Loading a middle-sized project with this tool takes about 1.5 seconds.
 For bigger projects this might as well be >3s.